Dr. Anu Bajaj FAQs

 - Reaching a stable weight before surgery

-- Planning plenty of help for the first part of recovery
+- Planning plenty of help for the first 3-5 days of recovery

-- Avoiding lifting, childcare strain, and heavy chores early on
+- Avoiding lifting, childcare strain, and heavy chores during the first two weeks

 - Setting up a comfortable recovery area ahead of time